It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 For a while it was a pleasure seeing the kite coping well on a long line.
-Exploring the sky at the upper end of its wind speed envelope.
+It explored the sky at the upper end of its wind-speed envelope.

-A few photos were snapped off while the Barn Door was on a fairly short line.
+A few photos were snapped off while the barn door was on a fairly short line.
 As often happens, the very first image was the best.
-Took quite a few as the kite darted about in the swirling gusts near the ground.
+I took quite a few as the kite darted about in the swirling gusts near the ground.
 At least there was bright sunshine from time to time as the clouds swept by overhead.

 With 30 meters (100 feet) of line out, all was well, with no consistent turning in one direction or the other.
-However, like many of my small Barn Doors, this kite seems to like taking long excursions across the sky from one side to the other!
-Just from time to time.
+However, like many of my small barn-doors, this kite seemed to like taking long excursions across the sky from one side to the other!
+This would happen just from time to time.

 While flying on 60 meters (200 feet) of line, the kite was gripped by a strong patch of rising air.
-So, I shook line off the winder while the bright orange kite rapidly got smaller - almost straight up!
+So, I shook line off the winder while the bright-orange kite rapidly got smaller—moving almost straight up!
 In a matter of seconds, the 90 meter (300 feet) flag was out and I decided to stop the climb there.

-All up, a great outing with fairly light tension on the line despite the breezy conditions.
-That short bridle you see...
+All up, it was a great outing with fairly light tension on the line despite the breezy conditions.
+That short bridle was working you see.

 Barndoor Battles Thermic Chop

-Yep, choppy conditions and heaps of rising and sinking air today...
+Yep, there were choppy conditions and heaps of rising and sinking air today.

 Wind readings in the metro area were all over the place.
-At the intended flying spot, or close to it, the weather site was saying 7 - 9kph.
-OK, pretty light.
-Just a few km further north, at Adelaide airport, the figures were 24kph gusting to 39kph!
+At the intended flying spot, or close to it, the weather site was saying 7 to 9 kph.
+OK, that's pretty light.
+Just a few km further north, at Adelaide airport, the figures were 24 kph gusting to 39 kph!
 So, I grabbed the little 2-Skewer Barn Door kite.
-Good in light winds but also strong enough to hold together in the rough stuff.
+It's good in light winds but also strong enough to hold together in the rough stuff.

-As it turned out, winds at the field were around 18kph gusting to 24kph.
+As it turned out, winds at the field were around 18 kph gusting to 24 kph.
 Low down, wind shadow from tall trees caused an almost complete lack of breeze from time to time.
-Hence the first 2 short videos I took showed the 6-sided orange kite sagging to the grass.
+Hence the first two short videos I took showed the six-sided orange kite sagging to the grass.
 The line was short so as to get good quality footage with the camera.
-However, it was necessary to let out more line to get the kite to stay up...
+However, it was necessary to let out more line to get the kite to stay up.

 There was more success this time.
-As far as imagery went - nothing a bit of optical zoom wouldn't fix!
-After getting some great footage, it was time to let out more line and have some fun...
+As far as imagery went, there wasn't anything a bit of optical zoom wouldn't fix!
+After getting some great footage, it was time to let out more line and have some fun.

-The kite lapped up the gusty gentle-to-moderate breeze, pulling firmly and making it's way all around the sky.
-As Barn Doors do, the kite traversed far off to left and right when near it's wind speed limit.
-Rising air sent the kite soaring to near-90 degree angles, more than once.
-What goes up must come down however, so at another time the kite hung low over a large downwind tree - pulling hard but going nowhere in the descending air!
+The kite lapped up the gusty gentle-to-moderate breeze, pulling firmly and making its way all around the sky.
+As barn doors do, the kite traversed far off to left and right when it was near its wind-speed limit.
+Rising air sent the kite soaring to near-90-degree angles, more than once.
+What goes up must come down however, so at another time the kite hung low over a large downwind tree, pulling hard but going nowhere in the descending air!
 Eventually, line angles returned to normal.

-It was a short but pleasant outing, seeing the dusted-off kite do it's thing at over 200 feet off the grass.
-20-pound line stretched tight.
-The sail back-lit by brilliant sunshine.
+It was a short but pleasant outing, seeing the dusted-off kite do its thing.
+At over 200 feet off the grass, the 20-pound line was stretched tight, the sail backlit by brilliant sunshine.

-A local kite business put on a public event yesterday titled 'Kites, Bikes and Picnics'.
+A local kite business put on a public event yesterday titled "Kites, Bikes, and Picnics."
 Kites were indeed there in abundance, most having been purchased from a display beside the grassy field.
-The field being the Henley Grange Memorial Oval here in Adelaide, South Australia.
+The field was the Henley Grange Memorial Oval here in Adelaide, South Australia.

 Winds, however, were quite variable.
 Occasionally the breeze would really die off, sending all the kites to the grass.